PUTTING TAP DANCE RESEARCH IN THE SPOTLIGHT

 For the next few sessions we are getting in to all things tap dance and sound!
 Shoes, microphones, floors, live sound, recording… These sessions lead by Lee Payne and Annette Walker will share information about suppliers, contacts and resources, as well as opening up the chance to have group conversations and ask questions.

-Our next Network Session – Wednesday 29th November 2023
+Our next Network Session – Saturday 4th May in Liverpool, UK

 Read our blog entries for previous sessions so you can see what we have been discussing and get some helpful resources around particular topics.